SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Using for Cross-modal Property Prediction

 \subsection{Models and Training}

-To assess property prediction using \modelname's embeddings, we employ a predictor head that passes these embeddings through a single-hidden-layer MLP to yield the predicted values.
+To assess property prediction on top of \modelname's embeddings, we employ a predictor head that passes these embeddings through a single-hidden-layer MLP to yield the predicted values.
 We adopt a Mean Squared Error (MSE) loss function for training on continuous properties.
-We consider three key training configurations to probe the efficacy of \modelname's learned representations: \begin{itemize}[leftmargin=*] \item \textbf{Supervised Model}: Utilizes the same encoder architecture as \modelname but initializes randomly. \item \textbf{\modelname (frozen)}: Keeps the encoder parameters fixed, training only the predictor head. \item \textbf{\modelname (finetuned)}: Initializes encoder from pretrained \modelname, allowing full updates during training. \end{itemize} For a fair comparison, all model variants are trained on identical datasets comprising $10$K equations and subsequently tested on a distinct $1$K-equation evaluation dataset.
-These datasets are generated using the technique described in Sec.~\ref{sec:pretrain_data}, as per \citep{Kamienny-E2E-symbolic-NIPS-2022}.
+We consider three key training configurations to probe the efficacy of \modelname's learned representations: \begin{itemize}[leftmargin=*] \item \textbf{Supervised Model}: Utilizes the same encoder architecture as \modelname but initializes randomly. \item \textbf{\modelname (frozen)}: Keeps the encoder weights fixed, training only the predictor head. \item \textbf{\modelname (finetuned)}: Initializes encoder from pretrained \modelname, allowing full updates during training. \end{itemize} For a fair comparison, all model variants are trained on identical datasets comprising $10$K equations and subsequently tested on a distinct $1$K-equation evaluation dataset.
+These datasets are generated using the technique described in Sec.~\ref{sec:pretrain_data}.